AntoTheSol/DAE-6MonthProjects/cybersecurity_basics_1/readme.md

       - In the event of confirmed account compromise, you provide disclosure to users as required by CCPA.

-      - You implement technical safeguards (e.g., encryption, account lockouts) to be considered compliant with CCPA’s "reasonable security" clause.
+      - You implement technical safeguards (e.g., encryption, account lockouts) to be considered compliant with CCPA's "reasonable security" clause.

 #### Ethical Considerations

-- 🔍 1.
-Data Privacy
+- 1. Data Privacy

   - Even during a security incident, analysts must protect the privacy and dignity of users.